JAMES REESE EUROPE is not a household name today. Still, in the early 1900s, he was one of New York’s most prominent

 Santiago Sanchez y Colon – Clarinet

 Given the fact that Europe was not fluent in Spanish, nor familiar with the island or its musicians it’s logical to assume that he had assistance.
-Over the years historians and writers have speculated about the “Puerto Rican Connection,” but to date, there is no definitive proof.
+Over the years historians and writers have speculated about the “Puerto Rican Connection,” but to date, there is no substantial proof.

 Theory 3: In 1917 agents for the Victor Talking Machine Company stopped in San Juan as part of a recording tour of South America and the Caribbean.
 Several numbers of Manuel Tizol’s band and an orchestra led by Rafael Hernández ended up on Victor’s acetates.
 Since Europe also recorded for Victor, it’s possible that he learned about Tizol, and Hernández through the company grapevine.

-At the front, the New York Fifteenth was attached to the French Army and became the 369th Regiment band, which toured France and performed military music and standard band repertory for ceremonial duties, visiting dignitaries and concerts for the French and American troops.
-But what garnered the most praise was the band’s innate ability to improvise and swing.
+On the front lines, the New York Fifteenth was attached to the French Army and became the 369th Regiment band, which toured France and performed military music and standard band repertory for ceremonial duties, visiting dignitaries and concerts for the French and American troops.
+But what garnered the most praise was the band’s ability to improvise and swing.

-In total, the regiment spent 15 months at the front, distinguished themselves in battle, and received the Croix de Guerre, France’s highest honor.
+In total, the regiment spent fifteen months at the front, distinguished themselves in battle, and received the Croix de Guerre, France’s highest honor.
 After his return home in February 1919, Europe stated, “I have come from France more firmly convinced than ever that Negros should write Negro music.
 We have our own racial feeling and if we try to copy whites we will make bad copies … We won France by playing music that was ours and not a pale imitation of others, and if we are to develop in America we must develop along our own lines.”

 AFTER THE WAR

 Shortly after the war, Europe’s plans to tour the nation with the National Negro Orchestra were cut short when he was murdered by a disgruntled band member (1919).

-Fortunately, we have the Pathé recordings (1919), which document the music of the 369th Hellfighters Band (the liner-notes indicate that the Puerto Ricans participated in the sessions).
+Fortunately, we have the Pathé recordings (1919), which document the music of the 369th Hellfighters Band and the liner notes, which clearly indicate that the Puerto Ricans participated in the sessions.